avarassanchez/tTEscanR/tTEscanR_functions_description.md

 **Parameters:**
 - `object`: The existing **tTEscanR** object containing a tRNA assay.
-- `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay present in the object.
+- `overwrite.assay`: Logical, if TRUE, overwrites the codon usage assay in the object.
-- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata present in the object.
+- `overwrite.metadata`: Logical, if TRUE, overwrites the metadata in the object.
 - `verbose`: Logical, if TRUE, displays information messages.

 ```{r}